 Technically the loans are between you and the recipient, so if the peer-to-peer site went bust, you'd still be owed.
-All peer-to-peer sites that are members of the trade body the Peer to Peer Finance Association are required to have insurance to pay for a third-party collection agency, though if this did happen, things aren't likely to run anywhere near as smoothly.
+All peer-to-peer firms regulated by the FCA need to have plans in place for an 'orderly wind-down' of the business.
+This could include having insurance to pay for a third-party collection agency, though if this did happen, things aren't likely to run anywhere near as smoothly.

 - The unknown unknowns

-There have been horror stories in the US and with smaller providers in the UK.
-This is a relatively new and changing industry and you have to factor in the unknown unknowns.
-Things will happen in this industry that we can't predict, so you need to consider if you're willing to take this risk with your money.
+There have been horror stories in the US and with some providers in the UK, including the May 2019 collapse of mid-sized firm Lendy.
+This is a fast-changing industry and you have to factor in the unknown unknowns.
+Things will happen that we can't predict, so you need to consider if you're willing to take this risk with your money.